Timothy Cheek

 Timothy Cheek (齊慕實 (齐慕实, Qí Mùshí); born 3 April 1955) is a Canadian historian specializing in the study of intellectuals, the history of the Chinese Communist Party, and the political system in modern China.
 He is Professor, Louis Cha Chair in Chinese Research and Director, Centre for Chinese Research, Institute of Asian Research, at the School of Public Policy and Global Affairs at the University of British Columbia.
 From 2002 to 2009 he was editor of the journal Pacific Affairs.
 Before going to the University of British Columbia in 2002, he taught at the Colorado College.

 Education and scholarly career

+Born 3 April 1955, Cheek is a Canadian historian specializing in the study of intellectuals, the history of the Chinese Communist Party, and the political system in modern China.
+He is Professor, Louis Cha Chair in Chinese Research and Director, Centre for Chinese Research, Institute of Asian Research, at the School of Public Policy and Global Affairs at the University of British Columbia.

 After taking a B.A. in Asian Studies, with Honours, at Australian National University, in 1978, Cheek earned a Master's Degree in History, University of Virginia in 1980.
 In 1986 he earned a Ph.D., History and East Asian Languages, at Harvard University, under the supervision of Philip A. Kuhn.
 He told an interviewer in 2020 that "All along I was trained to read lots of Chinese texts, think about them first and foremost in Chinese context, and then tell readers of English what I had found."

+From 2002 to 2009 he was editor of the journal Pacific Affairs.
+Before going to the University of British Columbia in 2002, he taught at the Colorado College.